Ahmet Türk: Mayor of Mardin

 In the 2014 local elections, Ahmet Türk was elected mayor of Mardin, associated with the Democratic Regions Party (DBP).
-When the city of Nusaybin came under a curfew in November 2015, he took part in a march towards Nusaybin together with fellow politicians of the DBP but was almost detained by the Turkish authorities.
+When the city of Nusaybin came under a curfew in November 2015, he took part in a march towards the city together with fellow politicians of the DBP but was almost detained by the Turkish authorities.
 On 21 November 2016 he was detained "on terror charges" after being dismissed from office by Turkish authorities, and a trustee was appointed as an acting mayor instead.
 Later in the month he was formally arrested.
-Following his arrest, Deniz Baykal of the CHP showed moral support to Türks wife Mülkiye and visited her in Mardin.
+Following his arrest, Deniz Baykal of the CHP showed moral support to Türk's wife Mülkiye and visited her in Mardin.
 He was released on the 3 February 2017.
 In the Turkish local elections 2019 he was re-elected as mayor of Mardin.
-In August 2019 he was dismissed again by the Interior Ministry due to accusations for supporting terrorism.
-The Governor of Mardin Province Mustafa Yaman was appointed as a trustee.
-Türk was accused of having attended a funeral of a member of the Peoples Protection Units (YPG) in Mazidagi in 2015, but in February 2020, a court acquitted him from the charges.
+In August 2019 he was dismissed again by the Interior Ministry due to accusations for supporting terrorism and replaced by the Governor of Mardin Province Mustafa Yaman, who was appointed as a trustee.
+Türk was accused of having attended a funeral of a member of the People's Protection Units (YPG) in Mazidagi in 2015, but in February 2020, a court acquitted him from the charges.